cbmarcum/skeletal/README.md

 a `skeletal` shell script and a `skeletal.bat` script that then runs the main class with all required dependencies on the classpath.

+Linux and Unix users can set up the environment with [SDKMAN!](https://sdkman.io/usage/) to the settings in `.sdkmanrc`.

+    sdk env

 To build the distribution, from the skeletal project top level directory simply
 run: